depuits/pigpio-dht/README.md

 # pigpio-dht

-Dht22 control using node.js and pigpio.
+Dht sensor control using node.js and pigpio.
+Supported sensors are DHT11, DHT22 and AM2302.

 ## Installation